Robinyo/serendipity/docs/serendipity/tutorials/case-management/README.md

 Finally, community service development occurs when the case management process uncovers a need or service gap within a given community.
 Then the case manager catalyzes efforts to create that service or support to fill that gap.

+## Information Management

+In the Australian human services ecosystem—governed by frameworks such as the Information Security Manual (ISM), Protective Security Policy Framework (PSPF), the ACSC Essential Eight, and specific sector standards like MARAM (Family Violence Multi-Agency Risk Assessment and Management) or the National Standards for Mental Health Services—data collection must strictly balance client-centricity with compliance, privacy, and security.

+When designing or operating a case management system within this context, the following information should be systematically captured during each of the six core business processes.

+Client Identification & Eligibility Determination
+The focus of this initial entry gate is establishing the identity of the individual, identifying immediate crisis indicators, and verifying statutory or program thresholds while ensuring informed consent.

+Core Identity Data: Full legal name, preferred name, alias, date of birth, gender identity, and physical address.
+Unique identifiers such as the Individual Healthcare Identifier (IHI) or specific agency case numbers.

+Cultural & Diversity Identifiers: Aboriginal and/or Torres Strait Islander status (crucial for culturally safe care pathways under Closing the Gap targets), preferred language, interpreter requirements, and country of birth.

+Consent & Information Sharing Control: Explicit flags indicating informed consent status, signed release of information (ROI) boundaries, and privacy disclosure acknowledgments.

+Initial Triage & Eligibility Matrix: Documented criteria met for program entry (e.g., geographic boundary, age bracket, specific income/statutory thresholds).

+Immediate Safety / Red Flags: Initial safety status indicators (e.g., active domestic violence threat, self-harm indicators, urgent medical requirements).

 ### Business Process Models